Monitoring Kubernetes using Grafana and Prometheus

 Now that we have Prometheus set up as a Datasource for Grafana - what metrics should we watch, and how do we watch them?

-There is a large selection of default dashboards available in Grafana.
+A large selection of default dashboards is available in Grafana.
 Default dashboard names are self-explanatory, so if you want to see metrics about your cluster nodes, you should use "Kubernetes / Nodes".
 The dashboard below is a default dashboard:

 undefined

-Unless you are using minikube or one of its alternatives, a Kubernetes cluster usually runs more than one node.
+Unless you use minikube or one of its alternatives, a Kubernetes cluster usually runs more than one node.
 You must make sure that you are monitoring all of your nodes by selecting them one at a time:

 undefined